 Mettler: That's amazing.
 Finally, what were some of your favorite records to listen to when you were growing up?

 Ronstadt: In the ’50s and ’60s, I enjoyed listening to golden-era Mexican mariachi records, Frank Sinatra records, and a lot of the great jazz records on high fidelity speakers — records by Louis Armstrong, Ella Fitzgerald, and Billie Holiday.
 Peggy Lee made a great record called Beauty and the Beat!
 [1959, with the George Shearing Quintet] that was great in hi-fi.
 They were monaural, and they sounded fabulous.
 Recording with tube mikes — it was a whole different way or approaching it.
 It was way more organic-sounding.

 But I loved it when I got my first stereo set.
 It was with the little speakers you’d pull out on the side and the demonstration model with the train going by — I thought, “Wow, this is totally cool!”
 I went and got a few Miles Davis records and put them right on: Kind of Blue , and Someday My Prince Will Come .
 Those were the first two stereo records I ever bought.
 And I’ll never forget the first time I heard Kind of Blue.
 Man, that was something — the sounds he made.
 I went, “Oh my God, this man has something to say.”
 I was only 14 or 15, I think.
 I was blown away.

-An extended version of this interview will appear soon on Mike Mettler’s own site, soundbard.com.
+A longer version of this interview appears on Mike Mettler’s own site, soundbard.com.